OfficeDev/office-scripts-docs/docs/resources/samples/document-number-generator.md

 # Generate a new unique identifier and add a row to table and range

-This scenario helps a user generate a unique document number with a specific format and add an entry to a range or table.
+This scenario helps a user generate a unique document number with a specific format and add it as an entry to a range or table.
 The new entry or row added will contain the newly generated unique document number and a few other attributes passed to the script.

 There are two versions of the sample for this scenario.